 Consider what kind of catering to have

 If you have booked your wedding ceremony at a hotel or at a stately home, chances are the venue itself will have a catering team included who could service your wedding.
 But before you go in and book the whole thing as one big bundle, ask to see and try some of the food first.
 Always make sure you see the food in person – bear in mind that professional photos can sometimes do even the worst food more justice than it deserves!
 It might seem easier and often cheaper to just book your food in with the wedding package as a whole, but you could potentially find yourself let down by the quality of the meals on offer.
+Consider how much care and effort your caterers put into being as versatile as possible.
+Do they have mobile refrigeration equipment from somewhere like IceCoolTrailers?
+Do they have a wide-range of options fit for all types of fussy eaters?
 Shop around for independent caterers who might be able to service your big day instead.
-It’s always better to have a few options to choose from.
+It’s always better to have a few options of catering services to choose from.

 Spice up your cake